Major study finds safer way to give key leukemia drug to kids

 Summary

 This study looked at 800 children with acute lymphoblastic leukemia to compare two forms of the drug asparaginase: a pegylated version given through a vein and a standard version given as a shot.
-The goal was to see which caused fewer serious side effects like allergic reactions, pancreatitis, or blood clots, and whether one led to better long-term survival.
-The results help doctors choose the safest and most effective treatment for children with this type of leukemia.
+The goal was to see which caused fewer serious side effects like allergic reactions, pancreatitis, or blood clots, while still controlling the leukemia.
+Results help doctors choose the best treatment to keep the disease in check.

 Get updates